zx80/flask-tester/README.md

   variables which allow to find the application, at least one must be defined:

   - `FLASK_TESTER_URL` URL of the running application for external tests.

+    The application is expected to be already running when the test is started.

   - `FLASK_TESTER_APP` package (filename with `.py`) to be imported for the application.
     - the application is expected to be named `app`
     - if not available, look and call for `create_app`